DengYuelin/multi_ursim_interface/README.md

 sudo ufw allow 50013 # trajectory_port for robot 2
 ```
 Allows the URSim inside docker container to access host via specific ports, specified in the [launch file](ursim_control/launch/single_ur5e_control.launch).

-### The interface package
-Clone and build this repo in desired catkin_ws.

 ## Execution